 Sustainable Population Policy in the UK

-Unsustainable population is a global problem but individual nations face their own population challenges.
+Unsustainable population is a global problem requiring international solution.
+Individual nations face their own population challenges, however, and action by national governments will be key to securing a sustainable global population.
+The basic framework of a Sustainable Population Policy should be applicable across all nations but each faces distinctive population challenges.
 As a UK-based organisation, Population Matters is calling on the British government to adopt an integrated, strategic and ethical Sustainable Population Policy.

 74% of UK adults believe the government should have a strategy to address population; 63% believe the government should set population targets

 – YouGov poll commissioned by Population Matters, 2018

 As a prosperous country, the UK has a disproportionate impact on the global environment through our resource demands, greenhouse gas emissions and trade and aid policies.
 The present and future impact of population growth on the UK also affects almost every aspect of national life and the work of government.